-You might be thinking the heart is an organ not a muscle!
-An organ is defined as “a part of an organism that is typically self-contained and has a specific vital function.”
+Our muscle of the month is the heart.
+You might be thinking the heart is an organ, rather than a muscle, but an organ is defined as “a part of an organism that is typically self-contained and has a specific vital function.”
 A muscle is defined as “a bundle of fibrous tissues in a human or animal body with the ability to contract.”
-Your heart meets both of these qualifiers and is one of the most important organs in the body as it continuously contracts to pump blood around your body to deliver oxygen and nutrients as well as remove waste.
+Your heart actually meets both of these qualifiers and is one of the most important pieces of your body puzzle, as it continuously contracts to circulate blood to deliver oxygen and nutrients as well as remove waste from your entire body.

 How Many Times Does Your Heart Beat?